Find Affordable College Courses

 Full Communication & Journalism at Montclair State University Report

-Fairleigh Dickinson University - Florham Campus ranked #7 on this year’s Best Value Communication & Journalism Master’s Degree Schools in the Middle Atlantic Region list.
-FDU is a small private not-for-profit school located in the large suburb of Madison.
+Fairleigh Dickinson University - Florham Campus did quite well in this year’s ranking of the best places for communication and journalism students to get a master’s degree.
+It came in at #7 on the list.
+FDU is a small private not-for-profit school located in the suburb of Madison.

 Read full report on Communication & Journalism at Fairleigh Dickinson University - Florham Campus